Dmolition/VulnIQ/README.md

 # 🔐 VulnIQ – AI-Powered Vulnerability & Risk Management Platform

 Vulniq is a modular, AI-driven platform designed to streamline vulnerability scanning, risk analysis, and security reporting.
-Built with Laravel, Flask, MySQL, Docker, and integrated with Ollama using LLaMA 3 LLM, Vulniq consolidates outputs from leading security tools into a single dashboard and generates risk intelligence reports tailored for technical and executive audiences.
+Built with Laravel, Flask, MySQL, Docker, Nginx, and integrated with Ollama using LLaMA 3 LLM, Vulniq consolidates outputs from leading security tools into a single dashboard and generates risk intelligence reports tailored for technical and executive audiences.

 ---